Frequently Asked Questions

 Q - Is tuition assistance available?

 There is a form of tuition assistance available to students who can demonstrate financial need.
-Applications submitted now will be approved and awarded on a first come, first served basis until funding runs out.
+Applications are available at cgc.edu/dual and can be submitted until August 30, 2019.
+Tuition Assistance is awarded on a first come, first served basis until funding runs out.
 Click here

 for more information and a link to the application packet.

 - Pay with cash, check, money order, or credit card (VISA, MasterCard, American Express, Discover) in person at CGCC's Pecos campus or Williams Field campus cashier's office.